fbpx

 “I grew up in Ambler and returned to Philadelphia after studying fashion design and merchandising in LA.
 Although I had been a stylist for Michael Kors on the West Coast, I was open to a career change,” she said.
 Leslie took several jobs, including working as an office manager for a gardening company and teaching dance to children.

 She was gearing up for another career move when the pandemic hit and the job market dried up.
-As a cancer survivor, Leslie had to shelter-in-place and return to what she knew best.
+As a cancer survivor, Leslie had to shelter in place and return to what she knew best.
 Using her design skills, she launched Made by Lad, an accessories company, from her dining room.
 Even though her apartment is considered a one-bedroom, the inclusion of a dining room provided ample space to set up her sewing machine.
 Her first product was facemasks for adults and children.

 Leslie Davidson from Made by LAD works on sewing a face mask in her dining room.